How Do I Study for the CPC Exam?

 - CPC Preparation Course: Prepares students for a medical coding career in outpatient coding and may be taken online or in the classroom

-- Official CPC Certification Study Guide: (2013 edition available Jan.
-2, 2013) This 385-page study guide reviews each section of the CPC exam in detail and provides practical examples/sample questions/test taking techniques.
+- Official CPC Certification Study Guide: This study guide reviews each section of the CPC exam in detail and provides practical examples/sample questions/test taking techniques.

 - CPC Online Practice Exam: The three 50-question online practice exams emulate the content and difficulty level of the actual exam and equal the actual 150-question CPC exam

 - CPC Review Class: Review classes are offered by AAPC local chapters, with official AAPC instructors leading students through exam preparations.
 These are anywhere from three to eight hours in duration.

 For more information from the AAPC on CPC exam preparation, please click here.